Skip to main content

 • Labels: openspec, <change-name>

-4. Saves plan.json with all GitHub issue numbers linked
+4. Saves plan.json with all issue numbers linked

 • Progress visible to the whole team